mdragon159/Full-GC-Controller/README.md

-# Arduino-GC-Controller
+# Full-GC-Controller
-Unlike other GC controller projects, this project focuses on making the Arduino act as a controller (instead of reading a controller)
+Unlike other GC controller projects, this project focuses on making the Arduino act as a robust controller (instead of simply reading a controller)

 # Intro
 This project is meant to make the Arduino output Gamecube controller signals rather than the more common applications of reading from a GC controller.